 - I can’t appear for CCBA as I had a career break.

 - CCBA requires one to have 3750 hours of business analysis experience in the last 7 years.
-As long as one meets the criteria prescribed by IIBA®, that’s more than enough to go for the examination.
+If one meets the criteria prescribed by IIBA® for CCBA, that’s more than enough to go for the examination.
 So do not worry even if you had a career break in your work history.

 - My official designation was not as a business analyst that makes me ineligible to prepare for CCBA.